 Columbia College Alumni and Parent Internship Fund

-Columbia College is pleased to announce the Alumni and Parent Internship Fund for summer 2013.
-The Alumni and Parent Internship Fund (APIF) is specifically designed to encourage Columbia College students to accept a quality unpaid internship which would foster their career exploration and build upon their academic studies, while alleviating some of the financial burden associated with unpaid internships.
+Columbia College is pleased to announce the Alumni and Parent Internship Fund for summer 2017.
+The Alumni and Parent Internship Fund (APIF) is specifically designed to encourage Columbia College students to accept a quality unpaid or low paid internship which would foster their career exploration and build upon their academic studies, while alleviating some of the financial burden associated with unpaid or low paid internships.

 Currently registered Columbia College students who meet the following criteria are eligible to apply:

-- A rising junior or senior in good standing with at least a 3.0 G.P.A.
+- A rising sophomore, junior, or senior in good academic and disciplinary standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.

-- Secured an unpaid internship for summer 2013 prior to the application deadline.
+- Secured an unpaid or low paid (less than minimum wage) internship for summer 2017 prior to the application deadline.